cueki/casual-pre-loader/doc/troubleshooting.md

 {
   "addon_name": "your mod name here",
-  "type": "use one of these categories: Experimental, HUD, Misc, Texture, Animation, Sound, Skin, or Model", "description": "a brief desctription of what your mod is and what it does", "gamebanana_link": "the link to your mods gamebanana page", }
+  "type": "use one of these categories: Experimental, HUD, Misc, Texture, Animation, Sound, Skin, or Model", "description": "a brief description of what your mod is and what it does", "gamebanana_link": "the link to your mods gamebanana page", }
 ```

 ## I got a VAC error!
-I dont wanna get banned!
+I don't wanna get banned!
 The "`Disconnected: An issue with your computer is blocking the VAC system.
-You cannot play on secure servers.`" error has nothing to do with the preloader, and is a pretty common Steam bug. **To fix it, simply restart steam.** If that doesnt work, try verifying the integrity of your game files, and running the preloader again.
+You cannot play on secure servers.`" error has nothing to do with the preloader, and is a pretty common Steam bug. **To fix it, simply restart steam.** If that doesn't work, try verifying the integrity of your game files, and running the preloader again.

 ## Common issues/bugs
 This section contains known bugs/issues with the preloader, and fixes for them in case you happen to encounter any.

->NOTE:
+!!! note
     If your game is crashing out of the blue, it is most likely an issue with the mods you have installed, and not the preloader.
 Please troubleshoot your mods FIRST before seeking further assistance in the discord.

 ### Linux
 1. Sometimes a bug with quickprecache can crash your TF2 instance on launch.
 Just launch again to fix it.